catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

 Communities facing environmental injustice often lack creative platforms to share their experiences of climate impacts, while climate researchers struggle to communicate the human dimensions of environmental data.
-Dr. Martinez wanted to develop a performance methodology that could capture both the emotional weight of climate impacts and the resilience of affected communities.
-Working with a coastal community experiencing flooding and displacement, she developed "Climate Witness Theatre," a participatory devising approach that transforms residents' testimonies into powerful performance pieces.
+Working with a coastal community experiencing flooding and displacement, Dr. Martinez developed "Climate Witness Theatre," a performance methodology that captures both the emotional weight of climate impacts and the resilience of affected communities.
+This participatory devising approach transforms residents' testimonies into powerful performance pieces.
 Over 18 months, she facilitated workshops with 25 community members (aged 16-78), creating three performances attended by 200+ audience members including local council members and regional policymakers.
 The methodology was documented and published as an open-access toolkit \[DOI], and has since been adapted by four other community organisations working on environmental justice.
-Feedback highlighted how the approach "gave voice to experiences policymakers needed to hear."
+Feedback highlighted how the approach "gave voice to experiences policymakers needed to hear.

 <details class="ocar-breakdown">